Updated February 9, 2022

-As is the case with many disasters, the most vulnerable populations among us are likely to be most affected by COVID-19.
-People who rely on safety net services will need them now more than ever, and many more will need to seek services for the first time due to the pandemic.
-We’ve identified several key areas where COVID-19 will have a disproportionate impact: food insecurity, elder care, mental health, homelessness, economic insecurity and child and domestic abuse.
-Fidelity Charitable has collaborated with the Center for Disaster Philanthropy to provide the following list of organizations offering support services in these areas.
+The most vulnerable populations among us continue to be most affected by the pandemic.
+People who rely on safety-net services need them now more than ever, and many more people have needed to seek services for the first time due to the ripple effects of the ongoing health crisis.
+We’ve identified several key areas where COVID-19 has had a disproportionate impact: food insecurity, elder care, mental health, homelessness, economic insecurity and child and domestic abuse.
+Fidelity Charitable has collaborated with the Center for Disaster Philanthropy to provide the following list of organizations offering support services in these areas

 Looking for local nonprofits helping with COVID-19 relief?
 Check out these resources.

-With many people facing layoffs or cut hours along with shelter-in-place orders and food staple shortages, getting enough food has become increasingly difficult for those who already struggle to keep themselves and their families fed.
-Children who rely on school for meals may no longer have consistent access to those resources.
+Continued employment challenges plague many as the pandemic wears on.
+Rising costs are an additional burden for many.
+Getting enough food has become increasingly difficult for those who already struggled to keep themselves and their families fed.
+Children who rely on school for meals may not consistently have access to those resources.

-The isolation often required to shelter-in-place, paired with the stress of health concerns, job loss and the unknown nature of a new pandemic, can place an extreme burden on someone struggling with mental illness.
-The emotional toll of working on the frontlines of a pandemic may impact first responders, and others may have trouble accessing needed therapy, like those recovering from addiction.
+The stress of ongoing health concerns, loss of loved ones and the unknown nature of the pandemic can place an extreme burden on someone struggling with mental illness.
+The isolation required to slow the spread of the virus has lead to loneliness, and continued social distancing means restricted interaction with family, friends and support groups.
+The emotional toll of working on the frontlines of a pandemic is impacting first responders and medical professionals.
+Others may still have trouble accessing needed therapy, like those recovering from addiction.

-Those without shelter will inevitably face difficulty in acquiring the necessary food and hygiene essentials to stay healthy in addition to finding medical care for COVID-19 screening and treatment.
+Increases in housing costs, paired with the lifting of eviction-protection measures, may increase homelessness.
+Those without shelter inevitably face difficulty in acquiring the necessary food and hygiene essentials to stay healthy in addition to finding medical care for COVID-19 testing and treatment.
 Older homeless individuals or those with existing health conditions are particularly at risk.
-Shelter staff will also face many obstacles to preventing an outbreak.
+Shelter staff also face many obstacles to preventing an outbreak.

-The COVID-19 pandemic has already caused mass layoffs, with no foreseeable end in sight.
-Many will struggle to make ends meet during this time, while they juggle housing expenses, food costs, potential medical bills and more.
+The pandemic continues to cause employment issues for many.
+Recent rising costs on housing and goods are adding additional stress.
+Many struggle to make ends meet, juggling rising housing expenses and food costs, childcare, medical bills and more.
 National safety net organizations, like United Way, may have local affiliates in your community.
 Your local community foundation is also a good place to check in; many community foundations work with local organizations providing essential safety net services.

 Home isn’t a safe place for everyone.
-A rise in violence in the home may stem from an intensely stressful situation, paired with children home from school and adults home from work with no way to leave the house.
+A rise in violence in the home may stem from an intensely stressful situation, including unpredictability around childcare, children more frequently out of school, continuing economic challenges and health-related restrictions on mobility.